Harry Potter Tour of Edinburgh

 2. What you will see on the Harry Potter tour

-First of all, a warning: the importance of Edinburgh in relation to Harry Potter has been growing.
+First of all, a word of warning: the importance of Edinburgh in relation to Harry Potter has been growing.
 Many of the places in the city that are associated with the saga have been confirmed by the author as inspiration, but others are fruits of the collective imagination.
 That is why it is important to visit all of them as part of a guided tour in which an expert separates the legend from the truth.
 In any case, these are the main points of the Harry Potter route through Edinburgh:

 Spoon Coffee Shop

 Until recently, this Nicholson Street coffee shop (formerly Nicholson Café) had a plaque that made it clear that the second floor of it was where J K Rowling wrote some of the Harry Potter chapters.
 Indeed this was one of the places frequented by the author when she arrived in Edinburgh with her young daughter.